MiragianCycle/OVIWrite/README.md

 I hear you: Who is this for?

 Personally, I think of Vim/NeoVim as analogous to a musical instrument, say a piano.
+Are pianos meant only for world-class pianists?
+No.

 The first interaction with a piano is often messy, confusing and overwhelming; stick with it, and there is a little bit of magic waiting to be experienced.

 This mindset has helped immensely in scaling the steep learning curve that comes with Vim's modal editing philosophy.